guildai/guildai/guild/tests/init.md

      ('Additional paths', ('.../samples/projects/init-env',)),
      ('Resource cache', 'shared')]

-Note that there are cycles in the Guild package requirements in the sample project: `pkg-a` requires `pkg-b` and vise-versa.
-Guild init stop traversing package requirements if it's already processed a Guild file.
+There are cycles in the Guild package requirements in the sample
+project: `pkg-a` requires `pkg-b` and vise-versa.
+Guild init stops traversing package requirements if it's already processed a Guild file.

 ## Guild home